 On Saturday mornings, students have the option of participating in an active archaeological dig at Fairfield Plantation in Gloucester, Virginia.
 This is a truly unique and rare opportunity that no student should pass up.

-Working alongside professional archaeologists, Dr. Dave Brown and Thane Harpole, students will shovel, sift, and trowel through the dirt to uncover real artifacts left behind more than 150 years ago.
+Working alongside professional archaeologists, Dr. Dave Brown and Thane Harpole, students will shovel, sift, and trowel through the dirt to uncover artifacts left behind more than 150 years ago.
 Pre-College students in summer’s past have found belt buckles, nails, buttons, ceramics, and glass.
 Obviously, the artifacts are not for the taking, but the experience will last a lifetime.

 English Country Dance Lessons